- Worship Services

 Members of our congregation use a variety of translations, including the NIV, ESV, KJV, NKJV, and NASB.
 The translation from which our pastors preach is the English Standard Version (ESV).

 We have Sunday School classes for all ages.
-During the Easter and Christmas seasons we sometimes have a Children’s Choir.
+During the summer, we also have a young children adventure club.

 Twice a month on Wednesdays, 7 -9 pm, Lake Sherwood Youth Group meets for study, fellowship, prayer, singing, and encouragement in the faith.
 They also participate in service projects for various church families.
 Special events include retreats, Messy Game Night, beach trips, movie nights.
 Highlighting the year is our summer camp RYC .